Dhruvaraju/docker-alpha/README.md

 ### What is not docker-compose

-- Docker-compose will not replace Dockerfiles for custom images.
+- Docker-compose will not replace Dockerfile for custom images.
 - Docker-compose does not replace docker containers or images.
 - Docker-compose is not suitable for managing multiple containers in multiple hosts.